karimikkonen/sextante-manual/sphinx/source/first_alg.rst

 .. image:: img/first_alg/canvas2.png

 The output has the same CRS as the input.
-SEXTANTE assumes all input layers share the in the same CRS and does not perform any reprojection.
+Geoalgorithms assumes all input layers share the in the same CRS and does not perform any reprojection.
 Except in the case of some special algorithms (for instance, reprojection ones), the outputs will also have that same CRS.
 We will see more about this soon.

 Try yourself saving it using different file formats (use, for instance, ``shp`` and ``geojson`` as extensions).
 Also, if you do not want the layer to be loaded in QGIS after it is generated, you can check off the check box that is found below the output path box.